 It became a bit of a running joke in our house.

-Recently, someone challenged me about my mindset in relation to time.
+One day, someone challenged me about my mindset in relation to time.

 And to my surprise, I discovered that I had a limiting belief about time.
 Thinking that I never have enough time, caused me to feel constantly stressed and overwhelmed.